Lord Deben to become Patron of the River Deben Association

-The River Deben Association (RDA) is delighted to announce that Lord Deben will become its patron from October 2024, supporting the association in its efforts to understand and protect the River Deben and conserve it for all users.
+The River Deben Association (RDA) is delighted to announce that Lord Deben to become its patron from October 2024, supporting the association in its efforts to understand and protect the River Deben and conserve it for all users.

 The RDA invited Lord Deben to support the association as patron following a very successful talk last autumn titled ‘Net Zero – where are we now?’ on climate change and why it matters, and we are honoured that he has accepted the invitation.
 Many of our more than 900 members attended Lord Deben’s thought-provoking talk and for those who missed it a report is available on the RDA website.